NoHatCoder/Chaotic-Permutation-Circuit/README.md

 Changed shuffling pattern, mixing now happens faster and as a result the output is cleaner.

-Changed the third block XOR mask in order to break the symmetry-preserving nature of the new shuffling pattern.
+Changed the third block XOR constant in order to break the symmetry-preserving nature of the new shuffling pattern.